Last updated 20 May 2022

 This ground exists under the Judicial Review Act (ss 20(2)(c), 21(2)(c)) where a decision maker has made a decision that they have no power to make, or where a decision has been improperly delegated to someone other than the person upon whom the power was conferred in a statute.

 For purely practical reasons, many government functions are delegated, and the courts recognise this fact of administrative life.
 However, the courts insist that the delegate (the person who actually exercises the power in practice) must be an appropriate person.

 A delegate is generally regarded as appropriate if they are subject to the control of, and answerable to, the person upon whom the power was conferred originally.
 For example, a power vested in the Director-General of one government department may often be properly delegated to an officer within that department but usually not to an officer in another department or to someone outside the public service.

-Furthermore, some central decision-making powers which are fundamental to the whole scheme of the empowering Act may not be able to be delegated at all, although the making of inquiries upon which the decision will be based, or even the making of recommendations, can be delegated.
+Furthermore, some central decision-making powers, which are fundamental to the whole scheme of the empowering Act, may not be able to be delegated at all, although the making of enquiries upon which the decision will be based, or even the making of recommendations, can be delegated.
 Such decisions must, however, be made ultimately by the individual who is given the statutory power to make the decision.

 Improper purpose or bad faith

 Improper exercise of power (ss 20(2)(e), 21(2)(e) Judicial Review Act) may also occur where a discretionary power is exercised in bad faith (s 23(d) Judicial Review Act).